Aliases for F8 Gene

 GeneCards Summary for F8 Gene

 F8 (Coagulation Factor VIII) is a Protein Coding gene.
-Diseases associated with F8 include Hemophilia A and Severe Hemophilia A. Among its related pathways are Transport to the Golgi and subsequent modification and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include oxidoreductase activity and copper ion binding.
+Diseases associated with F8 include Hemophilia A and Factor Viii Deficiency.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and copper ion binding.
 An important paralog of this gene is F5.

 Factor VIII, along with calcium and phospholipid, acts as a cofactor for F9/factor IXa when it converts F10/factor X to the activated form, factor Xa.